Dangerous Exile: Reception

 The Manchester Guardian called the film "monstrous twaddle" with "just one merit - its beautifully colored photography".

 Variety called it "a historical, cloak and dagger meller with all the typical excitements, absurdities, confusions, flashbacks, swordplay and general trimmings which invariably rear their cliche-ridden heads in such pictures.
-It won’t stand out in the memory of patrons as one of the best pix this year, but it will provide safe entertain¬ment at most British cinemas."
+It won’t stand out in the memory of patrons as one of the best pix this year, but it will provide safe entertainment at most British cinemas."

 The New York Times called it "a beautifully mounted tale" which "rarely comes to life, except in the superb, effectively colored period settings...
 Under Brian Desmond Hurst's rather unimaginative direction, the action simply lacks sustained suspense, instead of crawling with it...
 The lavish, meticulous castle interiors, the sweeping, azure-tinted coastal landscapes, and the murkiness of the Paris dungeons — all these have been woven into a striking background tapestry by Jack Maxsted, the art director."

 Filmink argued "Louis Jourdan’s hero is a bit of a fanatic, and it probably doesn’t have enough action but there’s lots to admire.
 The movie does not seem to have been a commercial success."